temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 - This causes the Server to send Activity Tasks to the Task Queue.
 - The Worker then grabs each of the Activity Tasks in sequence from the Task Queue and executes each of the corresponding Activities.

-Every one of these steps gets recorded in the Event History.
-You can review them in Temporal Web by clicking on the **History** tab next to **Summary**.
+Each of these steps gets recorded in the Event History.
+You can audit them in Temporal Web by clicking on the **History** tab next to **Summary**.

 After a Workflow completes, the full history persists for a set retention period (typically 7 to 30 days) before the history is deleted.
 You can set up [the Archival feature](https://docs.temporal.io/concepts/what-is-archival) to send these entries to long-term storage for compliance or audit needs.